De Smet Jesuit High School: Soccer

-The soccer program has captured six state titles, four of which occurred during seven years during the 1990s, winning championships in alternating years: 1991, 1993, 1995, and 1997.
+The soccer program has captured six state titles, four of which occurred during a seven year run in the 1990s, winning championships in alternating years: 1991, 1993, 1995, and 1997.
 The fifth came in 2011.
 Longtime head coach Greg Vitello led the program from 1969 to 2014.
 He is the third-winningest high school coach in United States history.
 During his time at De Smet, Vitello won five state championships and 33 district championships, and paved the way for five young men to compete on the US national team.
 Notable players under Vitello included 1987 National Gatorade player of the year Brian Donnelly; 1998 Parade Magazine Soccer Player of the Year Bill McKeon; his brother Matt McKeon, the 1991 Gatorade Circle of Champions Soccer Player of the Year and the 1995 National Collegiate Player of the Year; Chris Klein, the 1993 St. Louis Post-Dispatch Player of the Year; Pat Noonan, the 1997 St. Louis Post-Dispatch Player of the Year; Mike Ambersley, a 2000 Parade Magazine All American and Missouri Player of the Year; and Will Bruin, a 2008 Parade Magazine All-American, a three-time Missouri State High School Soccer Coaches Association Player of the Year, the 2007 Gatorade Missouri Player of the Year and the 2007 Post-Dispatch Player of the Year.
 Vitello stepped down in 2014, which vaulted Class of 1997 alum Josh Klein to the head coaching position.